Students connect with Vietnamese pen pals in cross-cultural learning

-LAS VEGAS (KTNV) — Students at the Delta Academy in North Las Vegas are gaining an educational experience that extends beyond the classroom.
+LAS VEGAS (KTNV) — Students at the Delta Academy gaining an educational experience that extends beyond the classroom.
 Through a new pen pal program, they’re connecting with their peers in Vietnam.

 “I haven’t really talked to anyone beyond the U.S.,” said Addie Christensen, a student at the Delta Academy.

-Christensen said her teacher, Ms. Kendall, knew a teacher in Vietnam and together they initiated a pen pal program.
-Christensen and her classmates were all matched with students from The Ivy Global School in Vietnam, like Charlotte.
+Christensen said her teacher, Ms. Kendall knew a teacher in Vietnam and together they initiated a pen pal program.
+Christensen and her classmates were all matched with a student from The Ivy Global School in Vietnam, like Charlotte.

-Each pair of pen pals are close to the same age with common interests and the curiosity to learn about another culture, including what life is like in their respective countries as they navigate through the pandemic as an adolescent.
+Each pair of pen pals are close to the same age, with common interests, and the curiosity to learn about another culture and what life is like in their respective countries as they navigate through the pandemic as an adolescent.

 “Our first letters we talked about, like, just our hobbies and interests, our favorite food, where we lived, maybe our siblings, our family,“ Christensen said.

-Christensen said there is a language barrier when it comes to slang words Americans use that the Vietnamese don’t use, but both students say what they're learning from their pen pal is invaluable.
+Christensen said there is a language barrier when it comes to slang words American students use that Vietnamese students don’t use, but both students say having the support and friendship from their pen pal is invaluable.

 “Experiencing cross-cultural differences offers me new perspective to life and helped me become more open-minded.”